qutip/qutip/doc/guide/guide-environments.rst

 The :ref:`HEOM section<heom>` of this guide contains further examples using the Drude-Lorentz enviroment.

-Similarly, the function :meth:`approx_by_pade<.DrudeLorentzEnvironment.approx_by_pade>` can be used to apply and truncate the numerically more efficient Pade expansion.
+Similarly, the function :meth:`approx_by_pade<.DrudeLorentzEnvironment.approx_by_pade>` can be used to apply and truncate the numerically more efficient Padé expansion.

 Underdamped Environment
 ^^^^^^^^^^^^^^^^^^^^^^^